Placement for Adoption

 9.6 | The prospective adopters' link worker will convey the Panel's recommendation orally to the prospective adopters within 24 hours. |

 9.7 | After the Panel has considered the reports and made a written recommendation, the minute and reports considered by the Panel will be sent to the Team Manager in consultation with the Head of Corporate Parenting who will make a decision based on this information within 7 working days of the Panel meeting.
 In urgent cases, for example where the Court timetabling and child's timescales requires it, this timescale should be reduced to 5 working days and very rarely on the same day.
 The decision must be recorded in writing.
 If the Panel has given advice in relation to adoption support, proposed contact and/or the exercise of Parental Responsibility by the prospective adopters and/or the birth parents, the Team Manager may express a view on such advice.
-Where the Team Manager is minded to disagree with the Panel recommendation, they must first discuss the case with another senior officer with relevant experience, who must not be a Panel member, this may be the Head of Service, LAC, Permanency and Placements.
+Where the Team Manager is minded to disagree with the Panel recommendation, they must first discuss the case with another senior officer with relevant experience, who must not be a Panel member, this may be the Head of Service, Child in Care, Permanency and Placements.
 This discussion must be recorded and placed on the child's and the prospective adopter's Adoption Case Record. |

 9.8 | The social worker will convey the decision orally to the parents within 2 working days. |